-- 1. The subject property is located within the Richmond Hill Downtown Business Improvement Area (BIA) area and accommodates a nonresidential use. - 2.
+- 1. The subject property is located within the Richmond Hill Business Improvement Area (BIA) area and accommodates a non-residential use. - 2.
 Notwithstanding provision (1), the subject property may also accommodate a multi-unit residential use and/or a converted residential building now used, in part or in whole, for commercial/office use. - 3.
 An improvement of one or more building façades occurs and/or an improvement of signage and/or an improvement of landscaping and the public realm is proposed for the subject property. - 4.
-For the purpose of the Façade Grant and Landscaping Grant components of this program, eligible façades include: - a.
+For the purpose of the Façade Grant and Landscaping Grant components of this program, eligible facades include: - a.
 Frontage façade; - b.
-Side façade, where the side of a property is facing a public and/or private street and/or public park and/or public gathering space; - c.
-Rear façade, where the rear of a property is facing a public and/or private street or public park or public gathering space or parking area that is accessible to the general public. - 5.
-Notwithstanding provision (4), improvements to rear façades and/ or rear landscaping improvements shall be considered secondary for purposes of allocation of funding under this program. - 6.
-The proposed improvements are in keeping with the design objectives of the Downtown Local Centre Secondary Plan and other applicable urban design guidelines. - 7.
+Side façade or rear façade, where the side or rear of a property is facing a public and/or private street/lane and/or public park and/or public gathering space, and/or parking area that is accessible and/or highly visible to the general public. - 5.
+Notwithstanding provision (4), improvements to rear façades and/or rear landscaping improvements shall be considered secondary for purposes of allocation of funding under this program.

+- 6. The proposed improvements are in keeping with the design objectives of the Official Plan and other applicable urban design guidelines. - 7.
 Two quotes are prepared by qualified professionals demonstrating the valuation of the works and identifying eligible costs.

-Applications for this program may also be eligible for support under the Town of Richmond Hill's Heritage Grant Program as further described in Section 5.1 Heritage Grant.
+Applications for this program may also be eligible for support under the City of Richmond Hill's Heritage Grant Program as further described in Section 5.1 Heritage Grant.

-4.5.2 Eligible costs
+4.5.2 Eligible Costs